Powell Scholar Program

-What if my test score doesn't meet the minimum?
+What if my test scores or GPA doesn't meet the minimum?

 Students are at a disadvantage if they do not meet the minimum requirements.
 The average test score and GPA for recipients in the past have considerably exceeded the minimum requirements.

 What kinds of leadership qualify?

 Any kind of leadership is fine, but some are more common than others.

 - Common Types of Leadership Experiences: Student Government, Band Leader, Camp Counselor, Sunday School Teacher, Girl Scouts, Eagle Scouts.
 Note: Students involved in these activities should try to explain the uniqueness of his/her particular experience....how is it different than all of the other student body presidents?

 Can I receive more than one merit scholarship?

 Recipients of the Powell Scholarship are not eligible for other merit scholarships at Pacific (specifically, the Regent's, President's, Provost's, Dean's, or Pacific).
 Other need-based financial aid is permitted.